heronarts/P4LX/README.md

 First: Install Maven for your platform.
 Google is your friend.

-P4LX depends upon the Processing core library JAR file, as well as recent JOGL builds which are not available in Maven central.
+P4LX depends upon the Processing core library JAR file, as well as custom JOGL builds.
+These custom JOGL builds are not presently available in Maven central.
 First, you will need to install these to your local Maven repository using the `mvn validate` command.
 ```
 $ cd P4LX
 # mvn validate
 ```

+This will locally install the JOGL dependencies with the artificial version identifier 4.0b8.
+The installed libraries are lifted directly from the distributable Processing application.

 Once you have done this, you can build and install both the LX and P4LX packages
 ```